sniggle/simple-pgp/README.md

 It also strives to provide sane defaults for secure PGP to ensure easy and secure PGP implementations in Java.

+## Status
+Currently the library is not ready for production use.
+It's missing inline documentation and logging outputs.
+Tests have not yet been implemented either.
+Use with caution as of now.

 ## License
 The library is provided under the 3-clause BSD License.
 Details see under [LICENSE](LICENSE)